 In the depths of the pandemic downturn, we forecast that spending would recover over a three-year period.
 This is how it played out, but with the sting of higher cost inflation.
 From just US\$370 billion in 2020 (in 2023 terms), spending has risen by one-third to around US\$490 billion this year.
 And we expect increases over the next three years to bring spending incrementally to US\$520 billion (in 2023 terms).
-This excludes spend on exploration and corporate overheads.
+The common rhetoric - that the industry used to spend more, so is clearly underspending now - is overly simplistic.